TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``, while ``chr(8364)`` returns the string ``'€'``.
 This is the inverse of :func:`ord`.

-   The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is outside that range.
+   The valid range for the argument is kutoka 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is outside that range.

 .. decorator:: classmethod

-   Transform a method into a class method.
+   Transform a method into a kundi method.

-   A class method receives the class as implicit first argument, just like an instance method receives the instance.
-To declare a class method, use this idiom::
+   A kundi method receives the kundi as implicit first argument, just like an instance method receives the instance.
+To declare a kundi method, use this idiom::

-      class C:
+      kundi C:
           @classmethod
           def f(cls, arg1, arg2, ...): ...

    The ``@classmethod`` form is a function :term:`decorator` -- see :ref:`function` for details.

-   A class method can be called either on the class (such as ``C.f()``) or on an instance (such as ``C().f()``).
+   A kundi method can be called either on the kundi (such as ``C.f()``) or on an instance (such as ``C().f()``).
 The instance is ignored except for its class.
-If a class method is called for a derived class, the derived class object is passed as the implied first argument.
+If a class method is called for a derived class, the derived kundi object is passed as the implied first argument.

    Class methods are different than C++ or Java static methods.
 If you want those, see :func:`staticmethod`.

-   For more information on class methods, see :ref:`types`.
+   For more information on kundi methods, see :ref:`types`.

 .. function:: compile(source, filename, mode, flags=0, dont_inherit=False, optimize=-1)